 The PSVR and PSVR 2 have one thing in common: they both need to be connected to a console to function.
 That means you can’t use these headsets independently (or wirelessly) like you can with the Meta Quest 2.

 The original PlayStation headset supports play with both a PS4 and PS5, while the PSVR 2 will only be supported by a PS5.

 The PSVR can be a pain to set up, as you need multiple wires to plug into the console, as well as the camera.
 The PSVR 2 plugs into the PS5 via a single USB-C cable, making the setup process more streamlined.
 It doesn’t need external cameras either, since they’re baked into the front of the headset’s visor instead.

 The PSVR 2 comes with a 4K HDR OLED in-headset display, with a resolution of 2000×2040.
 This is a huge upgrade from the original PSVR, which came with an LCD panel and a 960×1080 resolution.

 These upgrades look both sharper and more vibrant.
 However, you’ll notice the biggest graphical improvement with games specifically designed for the PSVR 2 such as Horizon Call of the Mountain, since they’re making the most out of the power of the PS5.

-One of the most anticipated changes to the PSVR 2 headset is the new controllers that Sony is introducing.
-They have a “focus on great ergonomics” and feature a rounder look that should allow for constant human contact for haptic feedback, in a similar vein to the Sony DualSense controllers for the PS5 console.
+One of the biggest upgrades for the PSVR 2 headset is the new controllers.
+They feature a rounder look that should allow for constant human contact for haptic feedback, in a similar vein to the Sony DualSense controllers for the PS5 console.